-To measure oil pressure, you will need our 1/8" NPT Oil Pressure Relocation Kit, part #42-008.
-Our kit will allow you to install both the SW 1/8" NPT sender and the OEM oil pressure sender remotely.
-The oil pressure relocation kit will take the place of the stock oil pressure sender, # 16 as shown on the following page.
-The stock sender will now be located aside the SW sender 12" away from the oil filter flange where sufficient room exists.
+If measuring oil temperature and pressure, you will need an Oil Pressure Relocation kit, part # 42-004.
+Our oil pressure relocation kits have been designed to allow our customers to install both the VDO oil pressure sender and the OEM oil pressure sender remotely.
+The Oil pressure relocation kit will take the place of the stock oil pressure sender, # 16 as shown below.
+The stock sender will now be located aside the VDO sender (360-001) 12" away from the oil filter flange where sufficient room exist.